vhanla/html2md/README.md

 ## Additional Notes

 - The DLL uses a cache to store conversion results.
-The default timeout for cached results is 30 seconds.
+The default timeout for cached results is 30 seconds, this is for failed conversion as the GO garbage collector releases the buffer.
 - The cache size can be adjusted.
 - The demo application demonstrates how to paste HTML from the clipboard and convert it to Markdown.